kickfliph/wireguard-install/README.md

 ## Usage

-Download and execute the script.
-Answer the questions asked by the script and it will take care of the rest, make sure login as root.
+Download and execute the script. answer the questions asked by the script and it will take care of the rest, make sure login as root.

 ```git clone https://github.com/kickfliph/wireguard-install.git```